 I would like to recognize the hard work and dedication of many staff and faculty over the past several months to develop the budget as presented to you.
 The pandemic has stretched everyone, and the convergence of the pandemic, pandemic-related funding challenges, as well as the long-awaited implementation of ctcLink/WarriorLink, routine state audits, and turnover, have made this budget cycle particularly challenging.
 Nevertheless, I am proud of the work reflected in this document, and I believe that it represents a very thoughtful, reasonable, and strategic approach to the College's financial planning for FY 23.
 I commend, congratulate, and thank the myriad contributors to this budget, and look forward to the bright future awaiting WWCC, which begins now.

 Thank you, Trustees, for your dedication to our mission and your support of our students and staff.
+We recommend and request the Board's approval of the FY22-23 operating budget.

 BUDGET FISCAL YEAR 2022 - 2023